Underspecified Human Decision Experiments Considered Harmful: Discussion: Goals and Incentives in the Lab versus the World

 Such beliefs stem from a convention among many researchers toward being optimistic about how their experimental observations relate to people’s behavior in the ``real world.''
 Most controlled decision studies are designed to help us understand how people behave in some realistic setting that the experimental task is meant to proxy for.
 However, in the real world, people have goals and prior beliefs.
 We might not be able to perceive what utility function each individual person is using, but we can assume that behavior is goal-directed in one way or another.
 Savage’s axioms~\cite{steele2015decision} and the derivation of expected utility theory tell us that for behavior to be rationalizable, a person’s choices should be consistent with their beliefs about the state and the payoffs they expect under different outcomes.

 Consequently, when people are in an experiment, we should not expect the analogous real world goals and beliefs for that kind of task to apply.
-For example, people might take actions in the real world for intrinsic value---e.g., voting in order to feel like a good citizen, or paying close attention to a defendant's profile because the decision of whether to grant parole or not is expected to have a tremendous impact on that person's life.
+For example, people might take actions in the real world for intrinsic value---e.g., voting in order to feel like a good citizen, or paying close attention to features of a flight they are deciding whether to book because the decision will impact whether or not they arrive in time for an important event.
 It is difficult to motivate people to take actions based on intrinsic value in an experiment, unless the experiment is designed to elicit and describe those intrinsic values, in which case the normative framework here no longer applies.
 Hence, the idea that as experimenters we can skip fully describing the decision problem to our participants while still retaining the ability to identify their behavior as faulty or biased arises from a failure to recognize our fundamental uncertainty about how the experimental context relates to the real world.